-Your rent is due monthly in advance on the 28th of each month.
+Your rent is due monthly in advance on or before the 1st of each month.
 You can however choose to pay weekly or fortnightly if this suits you better.
 There are a variety of ways that you can pay your rent.

-- By using your allpay card at a post office or any shop/ garage where you see the paypoint or payzone sign. - You can make a secure payment using your bank debit card by contacting 0870 7700472 and quoting your Allpay card reference number or by contacting us at the Office. - Make secure payments using your bank debit card by logging on to www.allpay.net. - By direct debit or standing order from your bank account forms are available from the office.
+- By direct debit or standing order from your bank account forms are available from the office. - By using your allpay card (we can order this for you if you ask for one) at a post office or any shop/ garage where you see the paypoint or payzone sign. - You can make a secure payment using your bank debit card by contacting 0844 557 8321 and quoting your Allpay card reference number or by contacting us at the Office. - Make secure payments using your bank debit card by logging on to www.allpay.net.

-If you qualify for full housing benefit, covering all of your rent, then this will normally be paid direct to us.
-If you receive Universal Credit please ask for this to be paid direct to us via your journal or contact us to set up a direct debit for your monthly rent.
+If you qualify for full housing benefit, i.e. covering all of your rent, then this will normally be paid direct to us.
+If it is not paid direct to us, you can ask for this to be paid direct to us.
+If you receive the housing component of Universal Credit you can contact us to set up a direct debit for your monthly rent or ask for this to be paid direct to us via your journal or.

-Please note that prefer not to take cash at the Office as we don't carry change.
+Please note that we prefer not to take cash at the Office as we don't carry change.